New York City Marathon: History

 Over the years, the marathon grew larger and larger.
-To celebrate the U.S. bicentennial in 1976, city auditor George Spitz proposed that the race traverse all five boroughs.
+To celebrate the U.S. bicentennial in 1976, Ted Corbitt proposed that the race traverse all five boroughs.
 With the support of Manhattan Borough President Percy Sutton, the men convinced Mayor Abraham Beame and, eventually, race director Fred Lebow.
 The race was a huge success, and what was intended as a one-time celebration became the annual course.

 Dick Traum became the first person to complete a marathon with a prosthetic leg when he finished the 1976 New York City Marathon.
 The marathon grew in popularity two years later when Norwegian Grete Waitz broke the women's world record, finishing in 2:32:30.
 She went on to win the race an unprecedented nine times.
 An official wheelchair and handcycle division was introduced in 2000 and starting in 2002, the elite women are given a 35-minute head start before the elite men and rest of the field.

 Beginning in 1976, the race was run in late October and continued to be held in late October until 1986, when the race day was moved to November.
 The earliest race day was the marathon's first; the latest date in the marathon season was November 14, 1993.
 The hottest year for the race was 1979 when the race day of October 21 reached 80 °F (27 °C).
 The coldest race was in 1995 when the race day of November 12 only reached 43 °F (6 °C), with an intense wind chill.

 The New York City Marathon has now become the largest marathon anywhere in the world.
-Each year nearly two million spectators line the course.
+Each year nearly two-million spectators line the course.
 Before 2013, the marathon was broadcast live in the New York area on WNBC and on Universal Sports for the entire country; however, in 2013, WABC-TV and ESPN announced they would begin broadcasting the New York City Marathon.
 Since 2022, the marathon has also been aired in Spanish via ESPN Deportes.
-The Marathon can also be watched online.
+The Marathon can also be watched online and is broadcast to many global TV networks.

 Course

 Initial course

 The race was founded by Fred Lebow.
 Ted Corbitt helped plan the course of the New York City Marathon.
 The initial course of 1970 consisted of repeated racing around Central Park.
 As per Ted Corbitt, who measured the original course:

-The final measurements of the original New York City Marathon course, Manhattan’s Central Park, were done the evening of September 8, 1970, after work and training day, using the Calibrated Bicycle Method of Measuring.
+The final measurements of the original New York City Marathon course, Manhattan's Central Park, were done the evening of September 8, 1970, after work and training day, using the Calibrated Bicycle Method of Measuring.
 The course consisted of a start-up, out and back loop of 0.79 mile, from W. 67th St. and Central Park West, near the Tavern-on-the-Green Restaurant, up to the 72nd St. and the West Drive intersection and return to the Tavern-on-the Green followed by a loop of 1.695 miles; then four 5.935 mile loops, totaling 26.225 miles (11 yards over distance), ending at the Tavern-on-the Green Restaurant.